Gelbe Flecken

 Possible causes of yellow spots

-1. water problems
+1. Water problems

 • Overwatering: Waterlogging leads to a lack of oxygen in the roots, causing leaves to develop yellow spots or edges.

-2. nutrient deficiency
+2. Nutrient deficiency

 • Potassium or magnesium deficiency: Yellow spots first appear on older leaves.